ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 claims; they are contained in the presentation proof using algorithm-specific representations.

-The following is an example JWP Issuer Protected Header that includes a claims property:
+The following is an example Issuer Header that includes a claims property:

 <{{./fixtures/template/jpt-issuer-protected-header-with-claims.json}}